katiaku/task-manager/README.md

 # Task Manager React App

 This project was built for OpenBootcamp React Course

+It is possible to include optional functionalities such as login and random joke

 ## Getting Started